WentingWu666666/k8s-examples/setup/README.md

 ### Variables

-Review the AWS variables in `roles/aws-instances/defaults/main.yaml` to see if any changes are required.
-In particular, you might want to change the `aws_region` to a region that is closest to you.
-If you do change the region, you must also change the region in `ec2-inventory/aws_ec2.yaml` to match the region you selected.
+Review the AWS variables in `roles/azure-instances/defaults/main.yaml` to see if any changes are required.
+In particular, you might want to change the `azure_region` to a region that is closest to you.
+If you do change the region, you must also change the region in `azure-inventory/azure-rm.yaml` to match the region you selected.

 ### Running